Genocides in history (1490 to 1914): Persecution of Huguenots

 The massacre marked a turning point in the French Wars of Religion.
 The Huguenot political movement was crippled by the loss of many of its prominent aristocratic leaders, and many rank-and-file members subsequently converted.
-Those who remained became increasingly radicalized.
+Those who remained became increasingly radicalised.
 Though by no means unique, the blood-letting "was the worst of the century's religious massacres".
 Throughout Europe, it "printed on Protestant minds the indelible conviction that Catholicism was a bloody and treacherous religion".

 Vendee

 In 1986, Reynald Secher argued that the actions of the French republican government during the revolt in the Vendée (1793–1796), a popular mostly Catholic uprising against the anti-clerical Republican government during the French Revolution, was the first modern genocide.
 Secher's claims caused a minor uproar in France and mainstream authorities rejected Secher's claims.

 Timothy Tackett countered that "the Vendée was a tragic civil war with endless horrors committed by both sides—initiated, in fact, by the rebels themselves.
 The Vendeans were no more blameless than were the republicans.
 The use of the word genocide is wholly inaccurate and inappropriate."
-However, historians Frank Chalk and Kurt Jonassohn consider the Vendée a case of genocide.
-Historian Pierre Chaunu called the Vendée the first ideological genocide.
+Historians Frank Chalk and Kurt Jonassohn consider the Vendée a case of genocide, while historian Peter McPhee highlights that using Chalk and Jonassohn's definition the Vendée does not fit a case of "one-sided mass killing".
+Historian Pierre Chaunu called the Vendée the first ideological genocide, linking it to later examples of totalitarian mass killings.
 Adam Jones estimates that 150,000 Vendeans died in what he also considers a genocide.